-I think it is hard to find a particular career highlight, but if I have to choose, I would say that receiving a job offer from my current employer is my highlight so far.
-It is a company with a great history and a formidable reputation, and being able to get a position there straight after graduation was beyond my expectations.
+I think it is hard to find a particular career highlight, but if I have to choose, I would say that receiving my first job offer is my highlight so far.
+It was a company with a great history and a formidable reputation, and being able to get a position there straight after graduation was beyond my expectations.